PlaceholderAPI/PlaceholderAPI/docs/users/placeholder-list/hytale.md

 # Hytale

-This is a list of all available placeholders for the Hytale Version of PlaceholderAPI.
+This is a list of all available placeholders for the Hytale version of PlaceholderAPI.
 For the Minecraft version, visit [this page](minecraft.md).

 A download-command may be found in the infobox located below the title of the Expansion.